BattleTech (video game): Story

-Arriving at the Aurigan planet Weldry to liberate it, Kamea instructs the player to assault the Icebox, a prison that, they learn, is a concentration camp for dissidents against the Directorate.
-Liberating the prison, Kamea finds among the dead is Mastiff, who also survived and was captured during the coup on Coromodir - and passed away some time later in captivity.
-Kamea moves onto Panzyr with the player where they uncover a Star League-era Black Box that cannot be decrypted by anyone other than the head of House Karosa of Smithon, an Aurigan noble house.
-Meanwhile, a massacre of ten thousand citizens occurs in a chemical attack on a planet in the Taurian Concordat planet of Perdition.
+Arriving at the Aurigan planet Weldry to liberate it, Kamea instructs the player to assault the Icebox, a prison for dissidents against the Directorate.
+Liberating the prison, Kamea finds among the dead is Mastiff, who had also survived and was captured during the coup, but passed away some time later in captivity.
+Kamea moves onto Panzyr with the player where they uncover a Star League-era Black Box.
+The only contact they know that can decrypt it being the head of House Karosa of Smithon, an Aurigan planet under Directorate control.
+Meanwhile, a massacre of ten thousand citizens occurs in a chemical attack in the Taurian Concordat planet of Perdition.

-Moving to the planet Smithon next, Lord Karosa refuses to cooperate with Kamea, bitter about his son's incarceration at the IceBox and his daughter's death under Directorate rule.
-In exchange for Karosas's aid, the player destroys a dropship that serves as a smuggling vessel for weapons for the Directorate, and in the process capture Victoria Espinosa - Lord Espinosa's daughter and Kamea's cousin.
+After liberating Smithon, Lord Karosa refuses to cooperate with Kamea, bitter about his son's incarceration at the IceBox and his daughter's death under Directorate rule.
+In exchange for Karosa's aid, the player destroys a Directorate weapons smuggling dropship, and in the process capture Espinosa's daughter and Kamea's cousin Victoria.
 Karosa decrypts the black box, which gives intel about an ancient Star League Defense Force (SLDF) outpost on the planet Artru.

-On Artru, the Restoration uncovers an enormous cache of advanced SLDF battlemechs, but are attacked by Commodore Samuel Ostergaard of the Taurian Concordat.
+On Artru, the Restoration uncovers an enormous cache of high-tech SLDF battlemechs, but are attacked by Commodore Samuel Ostergaard of the Taurian Concordat.
 The Taurians reveal have allied with the Directorate in the wake of the attack on Perdition, and Ostergaard mentions his son was killed on Smithon by the Restoration forces.
 At the same time, the Argo becomes infected by an SLDF computer virus when the cache is opened.
-Backed into a corner, Kamea destroys the entire cache of battlemechs to deny the Taurians and Directorate access to them, escaping with only a small handful of mechs, while the virus is isolated and contained on a drive onboard the Argo.
-With the backing of their new allies, the Directorate begins a counter-invasion on the recently liberated worlds of the Restoration, leading the deaths of multiple House Lords loyal to the Restoration, including Karosa, who is killed during Victoria's escape from incarceration on Smithon.
+Backed into a corner, Kamea destroys the entire cache to deny them from the Taurians and Directorate, escaping with only a small handful of Battlemechs, while the virus is isolated and contained on a drive on board the Argo.
+With the backing of their new allies, the Directorate begins a counter-invasion on the recently liberated worlds of the Restoration, leading to the deaths of multiple House Lords loyal to the Restoration - including Karosa, who is killed during Victoria's escape from incarceration on Smithon.